 The clubs and associations who protect these breeds have always known something the rest of the world takes too long to learn: that these dogs are extraordinary.
 The loyalty.
 The intelligence.
 The capacity for absolute stillness in front of a rotisserie chicken for over an hour — and absolute chaos thirty seconds later.
 The way they choose their people, and stay chosen.

 We're not here to change what these breeds are.
 We're here because of what they already are — and because the industry that's supposed to serve them has been failing them for decades.
-If that's a mission worth supporting, we'd be glad to hear from you.
+We don't know yet whether the data will tell us to build.
+But we're going to find out.
+And whatever we learn, we'll share it with the people who care about these breeds most.

 Questions, feedback, or just a conversation about the project and the breeds — we're easy to reach and always happy to talk.